ericssimpson/poker/README.md

 # Poker

-A Simple SHELL Based Classic Poker Game Against The CPU.
+A Simple SHELL Based Classic Poker Game Against The CPU & Other Players.

 ### Technologies Used:
 * C/C++